Generalizable deep learning for photoplethysmography-based blood pressure estimation -- A Benchmarking Study: Materials Methods

 \subsection{Training and evaluation procedures}

 \heading{Training procedure}

 For each of the experiments, an effective batch size of 512 was used through gradient accumulation.
-The learning rates were either found using a learning rate finder \cite{smith2017cyclical} or set to 0.001.
+The learning rates were found using a learning rate finder \cite{smith2017cyclical} for S4 model and set to 0.001 for other models.
 Models were trained for 50 epochs.
-Also, the training routine was implemented with the AdamW optimizer \cite{loshchilov2017decoupled} and mean squared error as loss function.
-In all cases, consistent with previous studies, e.g., \cite{xiao2024advancing}, we employed two output nodes to jointly predict SBP and DPB, leveraging possible shared physiological features to enhance model performance among SBP and DBP to improve model performance.
-We used the validation set score for hyperparameter tuning.
-As a simple measure to reduce overfitting, we performed model selection based on the validation set score, i.e., during training we kept track of the validation set score and selected the model with the best validation set score for evaluation on ID or OOD test sets.
+The training was performed using the AdamW optimizer \cite{loshchilov2017decoupled} and mean squared error as loss function.
+In all cases, consistent with previous studies, e.g., \cite{xiao2024advancing}, we employed two output nodes to jointly predict SBP and DBP, leveraging possible shared physiological features to enhance model performance for both SBP and DBP to improve model performance.
+As a simple measure to reduce overfitting, we performed model selection based on the validation set score, i.e., during training, we kept track of the validation set score and selected the model with the best validation set score for evaluation on ID or OOD test sets.

 All of the considered datasets used a sampling frequency of 125~Hz.
-Models were trained using the samples full input resolution, i.e., 1250 time steps in the case of PulseDB.
-The fact that all considered model architectures involve a global average-pooling, allows to evaluate models also for other input sizes, such as the native input sizes of the external datasets (625 time steps for BCG, UCI, and Sensors datasets, and 262 time steps for PPGBP) while still leveraging the model trained on PulseDB.
+Models were trained using the full input resolution of each dataset: 1250 time steps (10 seconds) for PulseDB, 625 time steps (5 seconds) for the BCG, UCI, and Sensors datasets, and 262 time steps (2.1 seconds) for PPGBP.
+The fact that all considered model architectures involve a global average-pooling allows for flexible input lengths at inference time, while still leveraging the model trained on PulseDB.